junxit/us-congress-bills-115/bill.md

   > - **(4)** incidents of assisting or promoting prostitution, child labor that is a violation of law, or forced labor of an individual under the age of 18 as described in paragraph (1); and
   > - **(5)** incidents of purchasing or soliciting commercial sex acts, child labor that is a violation of law, or forced labor with an individual under the age of 18 as described in paragraph (2).

-## § 20.
+## § 19.
 Making the Presidential Survivor Council permanent

 Section 115 of the Justice for Victims of Trafficking Act of 2015 (Public Law 114–22; 129 Stat.
 243) is amended by striking subsection (h).

-## § 21.
-Strengthening the National Human Trafficking Hotline
+## § 20.
+Strengthening the national human trafficking hotline

 - **(a)** *Reporting requirement* Section 105(d)(3) of the Victims of Trafficking and Violence Protection Act of 2000 (22 U.S.C.
 7103(d)(3)) is amended—
   - **(1)** by inserting “and providing an annual report on the case referrals received from the national human trafficking hotline by Federal departments and agencies” after “international trafficking”; and
   - **(2)** by inserting “and reporting requirements” after “Any data collection procedures”.
 - **(b)** *Hotline information* Section 107(b)(1)(B)(ii) of such Act (22 U.S.C.
 7105(b)(1)(B)(ii)) is amended by adding at the end the following: “The number of the national human trafficking hotline described in this clause shall be posted in a visible place in all Federal buildings.”.

-## § 22.
+## § 21.
 Ending Government partnerships with the commercial sex industry

 No Federal funds or resources may be used for the operation of, participation in, or partnership with any program that involves the provision of funding or resources to an organization that—

 - **(1)** has the primary purpose of providing adult entertainment; and
 - **(2)** derives profits from the commercial sex trade.

-## § 23.
-Study of human trafficking victim privilege

-Not later than 1 year after the date of enactment of this Act, the Judicial Conference of the United States shall—

-- **(1)** conduct a study on the necessity and desirability of amending the Federal Rules of Evidence to establish a Federal evidentiary privilege for confidential communications between a victim of human trafficking, regardless of whether the victim of human trafficking is a party to a legal action, and a caseworker assisting the victim of human trafficking; and
-- **(2)** submit to Congress a report on the study conducted under paragraph (1).

-## § 24.
+## § 22.
 Understanding the effects of severe forms of trafficking in persons

 - **(a)** *In general* Title VI of the Justice for Victims of Trafficking Act of 2015 (Public Law 114–22; 129 Stat.
 258) is amended by adding at the end the following:
   > ## § 607.
 Understanding the physical and psychological effects of severe forms of trafficking in persons